- Calendar & Activities

 Once we hit Save and Close, we’ll see the Work Order has been populated with the production steps, input products and output products we defined in our BOM earlier.

-When your Bill Of Materials includes Input Products that have batch tracking enabled, you will not be able to start the order (you will receive an alert) until batch information has been entered, as shown in the following example:
+When your Bill Of Materials includes Input Products that have batch or serial number tracking enabled, you will not be able to start the order (you will receive an alert) until batch/serial information has been entered, as shown in the following example:

 You’ll also notice a resource tab which outlines any resources that we allocated to the production steps of the BoM.
 Just click on the desired line and you can assign resources.